Sonbul001/Sonbul001/ReadMe.md

 # 💫 About Me:
-👨‍🎓Software Engineering Graduate from Cairo University.<br>
+👨‍🎓Software Engineer with a Bachelor's degree from Cairo University and a Masters Degree from Warsaw University of Technology.<br>
-❤️Passionate about Web Development with proven records of successful university projects and studies in the area of Software Engineering.<br>
+❤️Passionate about Web Development and Artificial Intelligence with proven records of successful university projects and studies in the area of Software Engineering.<br>
 🤓Skilled in PHP, Laravel, Postgresql, vueJS, React, HTML5, CSS3, JS, Angular, Java Spring Boot, MySQL, C++, Java, Python, Prolog, REST API, SQL, OOP, Design Patterns. <br>
 🧑‍💻Highly driven and motivated to learn ,grow and ready to take on complex challenges and join exciting projects.<br>
 📖Delivered many projects using backend solutions such as Laravel and Nodejs, as well as frontend solutions such as VueJS and React.
 Currently working on a personal project using Laravel, VueJS and postgresql that should elevate my skills to a whole new level<br>